epsilonhalbe/Talks/Monad/Readme.md

-So let us define a new function composition and let us denote it `(•)` _the all-knowing eye sees all debug messages_, but to keep it simple we first try to solve the task of verarbeiting a (value,message)-pair with a function that only takes a single `Double` argument.
+So let us define a new function composition and let us denote it `(•)` _the all-knowing eye sees all debug messages_, but to keep it simple we first try to solve the task of processing a `(value,message)`-pair with a function that only takes a single `Double` argument.

 One ring to `>==` them all